WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Fixed icomoon font issue.
 Font is not being loaded due to style path changes.
-* Fixed Some of payment gateway not working like stripe, PayPal etc.
+* Fixed Some of payment gateway not working like Stripe, PayPal etc.
 * Fixed some of deprecated function not working.

 = 4.5.2 =